NASCAR sees better racing with rules package but can ‘continue to improve’

 Denny Hamlin said the racing was “about what I expected” with the rules package.

-“The restarts were super exciting and you’re able to kind of dice around and put yourself in good positions,” he said.
+“The restarts were super exciting, and you’re able to kind of dice around and put yourself in good positions,” he said.
 “Then once it gets strung out with all the on-throttle time, it seems like the bottom lane is the place to be and then if you’re second you can’t run the bottom either because the wake is so big.
 It’s kind of a catch-22 and it will work really, really good at some tracks.
-Other tracks it’s won’t, but overall, I don’t know how tight the field was there, but it definitely seemed like it strung out.”
+Other tracks it won’t, but overall, I don’t know how tight the field was there, but it definitely seemed like it strung out.”

 O’Donnell also addressed the penalties to the teams of Kyle Larson and Austin Dillon for having a crew member, who was behind the wall, reach over and touch the pit stall with their hand.